adnangif/robotic-arms/README.md

 ## Objective

 1. Use the controls to move the robot arm
+2. Navigate around obstacles (red squares)
-2. Position the gripper over an object and close it to pick up the object
+3. Position the gripper over an object and close it to pick up the object
-3. Move the object to the blue target zone
+4. Move the object to the blue target zone
-4. Open the gripper to release the object
+5. Open the gripper to release the object
-5. Repeat until all objects are placed in the target zone
+6. Repeat until all objects are placed in the target zone

 ## Implementation Details

 - The robot arm uses a forward kinematics system
 - Arm segments follow a 4:3:1 length proportion similar to industrial robots
 - All objects are placed within the reach of the robot arm
-- Dark theme with orange/blue accent colors
+- Dark theme with blue/green accent colors
+- Collision detection between the arm segments and obstacles
 - Collision detection between the gripper and objects
 - Object placement verification in the target zone
 - Visual feedback for successful placement (gold outline)
+- Visual warnings when collisions with obstacles are detected